mattruma/MJR068/DEMO.md

 10. Disable continous integration at <https://dev.azure.com/maruma/MJR068/_apps/hub/ms.vss-ciworkflow.build-ci-hub?_a=edit-build-definition&id=41&view=Tab_Triggers> before demo of YAML syntax.

 ## Define pipelines using YAML syntax

+Why YAML?
+Because it is code and can be stored in source control.

 What does this look like in YAML?